-At The Brooksbank School, we aim to prepare our pupils to become work ready in order to enable them to be successful and independent upon leaving education.
+At The Brooksbank School, we aim to prepare our students to become work ready in order to enable them to be successful and independent upon leaving education.
 This supports social mobility by improving opportunities for all young people, especially those from a disadvantaged background and those with special educational needs and disabilities.

-It is our belief that every learner should have the relevant opportunities to learn about the world of work, employ-ability skills and the personal qualities that are valued in the workplace in order to increase the self-confidence of pupils and raise aspirations.
+It is our belief that every learner should have the relevant opportunities to learn about the world of work, employ-ability skills and the personal qualities that are valued in the workplace in order to increase the self-confidence of students and raise aspirations.